Ditectrev/DP-900/README.md

 - [ ] As a partitioned row store by using Language-Integrated Query (LINQ).
 - [ ] As nodes and edges by using the Gremlin language.

-### Which setting can only be configured during the creation of an Azure Cosmos DB account?

-- [ ] Geo-redundancy.
-- [ ] Multi-region writes.
-- [ ] Production or non-reduction account type.
-- [x] API.

-### To configure an Azure Storage account to support both security at the folder level and atomic directory manipulation [...].

-- [x] Enable the hierarchical namespace.
-- [ ] Set Account kind to BlobStorage.
-- [ ] Set Performance to Premium.
-- [ ] Set Replication to Read-access geo-redundant storage (RA-GRS).

 ### Azure Data Studio can be used to query an Azure SQL database from a device that runs macOS.

 - [x] Yes.